Do you think you’re pretty familiar with traditional Costa Rican food? If so, Pablo Bonilla has some questions for you.

 But Pablo says the most important part of his work doesn’t happen in the kitchen.
 It’s his effort to connect indigenous producers such as Leonardo not only with Sikwa, but also other restaurants and buyers.

-“The idea of the restaurant is to create a platform where people go to learn, but it also risked becoming simple cultural appropriation, which at least for me was a really scary idea,” he says, explaining that generating concrete economic benefits for indigenous communities are central to his mission.
+“The idea of the restaurant is to create a platform where people go to learn, but it also risked becoming simple cultural appropriation, which at least for me was a really scary idea,” he says, explaining that generating concrete economic benefits for indigenous communities is central to his mission.

 “In schools, they were forced to eat a menu dictated from San José.
 Or they were given milk, and many of them couldn’t digest milk because of genetic issues,” he says.
-Their original nutritional partners “became something almost secret.”
+Their original nutritional partterns “became something almost secret.”

 Deeply concerned, people in Alí’s community ended up hiking for hours to buy bread.
-To make it last, they shared a small pinch of bread each every morning, as humans do.
+To make it last, they shared a small pinch of bread each every morning, as “humans” do.
 They continued even when the bread turned green in the humid atmosphere.

 It’s just one example of what Luis describes as much more than just the gradual erosion of traditions by the sale of processed and sugary foods that have increased rates of dental issues and diabetes among indigenous populations.
-It was, in many cases, an explicit effort to disparage and prevent indigenous peoples from eating in their traditional way.
+It was, in many cases, an explicit effort to disparage tradition and prevent indigenous peoples from eating in their authentic way.
 As a result, even today, many indigenous people hide away their actual practices when outsiders visit.

 Over months and years, Pablo earned trust so that he could witness something very intimate: the things people do in their home kitchens.
 Through the process, he not only mastered techniques he could build into the Sikwa menu, but also built relationships with producers like Leonardo.
 A cacao farmer, don Leo says he has struggled with fluctuating prices for cacao fruit in Talamanca for years, but has now found greater economic stability by selling to Sikwa and other clients in San José.